Xanthelasma Removal in London

 - Eyelid photography which can help with surgical planning and to provide evidence for any insurance claim.

-You should arrange for someone to take you home after the procedure and stay with you for the first night following the operation.
+Finally, you should also make sure to arrange for someone to drive you home after the surgery and stay with you for the first night after the operation.

 What are the risks?